 Supplying remote services

-Registration is required if your sales of these services is over or expected to be over $60,000 a year.
 You will generally only account for GST on your sales in your GST returns.

-Reclaiming GST if you do not make taxable supplies in New Zealand
+Claiming GST if you do not make taxable supplies in New Zealand